appdev-lessons/our-own-classes-level-up/content.md

   attr_reader :first_name, :last_name, :role

   def initialize(first_name, last_name, role)
+    # we use 'self' here (instead of @) to refer to our custom setter method for first_name
+    # this way it will be capitalized during initialization
     self.first_name = first_name
     @last_name = last_name
     @role = role
   end

   def first_name=(value)
+    # to be prevent errors, we only allow first_name to be a String
+    unless value.is_a?(String)
-    raise TypeError, 'First name must be a string' unless value.is_a?(String)
+      raise TypeError, 'First name must be a string' end

     @first_name = value.capitalize
   end